Outdated or Unsupported Browser Detected

-The Department of Workforce Development promulgated an emergency rule (Emergency Rule 2014) in Chapter DWD 301 for the protection of migrant workers from the virus known as COVID-19.
+The Department of Workforce Development (DWD) promulgated an Emergency Rule (EmR2204) in Chapter DWD 301 for the protection of migrant workers by reducing their risk of exposure to the virus known as COVID-19 on March 1, 2022.

 Migrant Labor field staff are assigned a specific geographic area in which pre-occupancy inspections are performed.
 Each migrant camp must meet specific standards in order to qualify for certification.
 Certification is issued only after a determination is made by a field inspector that a migrant camp has met all standards required by state law.